prasen832/Awishcar/README.md

 ### IMP NOTE: Wherever we saw -1 in the cleaned CSV file, it represents a Missing Value.

 ### 1. Read The Google Sheet
-1. Read the Google Sheet as a CSV file using its sharing link.
+1. Read the Google Sheet as a CSV file using Pandas from its sharing link.
-2.
+2. Load it as a Pandas Dataframe.
+3. If required, save the CSV file to the Local Computer.
+4. Use the info() function to check the number of rows, number of columns, column names, number of null values and data types of all the columns.
+5. isnull().sum() function will give us the sum of all Null or NAN or Missing values column-wise.

 ### Parcel ID

 **The data in Parcel ID is changed to Date**

-1.
+**We assume that the parcel ID is a continuous alphanumeric number.**

+1. Write a function to convert the month name into the month number.
+2. By assuming parcel ID as a continuous alphanumeric number remove the hyphen and get a continuous alphanumeric number as Parcel Number.